 Nomination Procedure

 The candidate must be less than 12 years post-Ph.D. (plus 1 year for each child) at the time of the meeting at which the medal is conferred.
-Nominations must be submitted by May 6, 2022 via email to Prof. Mei Hong (meihong@mit.edu) as the 2022 Chair of the Search Committee.
-The nomination should include:
+Nominations should include the following and be submitted to meihong@mit.edu by Friday April 24, 2026:

 - the nominee’s publication list.